It’s a perfect day for discussing the health benefits of coriander.

 It is an organic compound that’s two times as powerful as an antibiotic.
 It’s been used to treat salmonella-based illnesses.

-Adding coriander in your dishes is a great way to protect your bones.
+Adding coriander to your dishes is a great way to protect your bones.
 This is because it contains calcium and other essential minerals that are needed for bone regrowth and density.

 Coriander in your diet is an easy quick fix for your better bone health.